qiushi-zhou/qiushi-zhou.github.io/_posts/2021-03-17-honourable-mention-at-chi-2021.md

 keywords: ""
 ---

-Our paper **Dance and Choreography in HCI: A Two-Decade Retrospective** has won an Honourable Mention Award at CHI 2021! <a href="https://qiushi-zhou.github.io/PDF/CHI-2021-dance.pdf">PDF</a>
+Our paper **Dance and Choreography in HCI: A Two-Decade Retrospective** won an Honourable Mention Award at CHI 2021! <a href="https://qiushi-zhou.github.io/PDF/CHI-2021-dance.pdf">PDF</a>